afrenkai/genbenchver/README.md

 gbv_convert.py can be used to do the conversion, but you need to identify filenames, original separator, etc.
 Note that if you have a different format than one that is included in this file, then you may need to augment the code.

-Note: This code is a bit buggy (sorry), and if you make changes you may need to fix a bug or two.
-Parsing of the various types of LMM table vomit that gets produced is complex, and complex always leads to buggy.

-So if you touch the table parsing code in gbv_main.py, in the GenAITableExec class: parse_table_responses(), find_valid_csv_tables(), and parse_table(), be aware that it is more likely than not that you will discover a bug in one of those methods.

 The --debug mode is a little difficult to follow (sorry for that, too).

 # Command-line Interface: